MicrosoftDocs/cpp-docs/docs/parallel/openmp/reference/critical.md

 ## Arguments

-*name* (optional)<br/>
+*name*<br/>
-A name to identify the critical code.
+(Optional) A name to identify the critical code.
 Note that name must be enclosed in parentheses.

 ## Remarks
  The **critical** directive supports no OpenMP clauses.